GenevieveMasioni/artrip-android/README.md

 # Artrip for Android

+**DEPRECATED : this project is no longer maintained (read-only).
+Please DO NOT fork/ re-use in any way, shape or form.**

 Artrip (only available in French) is an app that offers to discover Paris thanks to city tours focused on street-art pieces.
 Artrip uses an IBM Watson AI trained on street-art from the 13th arrondissement of Paris.

 It's simple to use: take a photo of a street-art piece and get an info card about it.
 You can also go on themed city tours to unlock art pieces and earn points.